svc-bot-mds/terraform-provider-tdh/docs/resources/local_user.md

 ### Required

 - `policy_ids` (Set of String) IDs of service policies to be associated with local user.
-- `username` (String) Updating the username results in deletion of existing local user and new user with updated name is created.
+- `username` (String) Name of the local user. **Note:** Updating the name results in deletion of existing local user and new user with updated name is created.

 ### Optional